 During our long weekend in Gothenburg, we stayed at the lovely 5 star hotel, Elite Plaza Hotel which is right in the centre of town.
 Check for the best hotel prices in Gothenburg and book here.

-For flights to Gothenburg from London Heathrow, we flew with Scandinavian airlines, who have 2 flights a day to Gothenburg from London.
+For flights to Gothenburg from London Heathrow, we flew with Scandinavian airlines.

 Thanks to the West Sweden Tourism Board who hosted* our long weekend in Gothenburg.